Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/math.rst

 .. figure:: /images/compositing-node-math_quantize-red.jpg

-If you make this into a node group, you can easily re-use this setup from project to project.
+If you make this into a node group, you can easily reuse this setup from project to project.
 When you do, consider using a math node to drive the different values that you would have to otherwise set manually, just to error-proof your work.